-PROACTIVE (How will adults know that I'm calm, relaxed and ready to learn?)
-ACTIVE (How will adults know that I'm on the edge/becoming anxious?)
-REACTIVE (How will adults know that I'm ready to explode?)
-RECOVERY (How will adults know that I'm returning to my calm feeling?) , , , , , , , , , , , , , , , , , , , , g amme acce, 208.7 What will the adults do What will the adults do What will the adults do What will the adults do to support me when I feel like this? to support me when I feel like this? to support me when I feel like this? to support me when I feel like this?
+PROACTIVE ACTIVE REACTIVE RECOVERY (How will adults know (How will adults know (How will adults know (How will adults know that I'm calm, relaxed that I'm on the edge/ that I'm ready to that I'm returning to my and ready to learn?) becoming anxious?) explode?) calm feeling?)
+What will the adults do to support me when I feel like this?
+What will the adults do to support me when I feel like this?
+What will the adults do to support me when I feel like this?
+What will the adults do to support me when I feel like this?